hannahilea/hannahilea.github.io/blog/ensembler/src.md

 - Instrument(s): acoustic, electric, vocalist type, etc.

-- Musical activities of interest: sight-reading, pre-preparing notated scores, improvising, playing from lead sheets or charts, playing traditional non-notated repetoire, etc.
+- Musical activities of interest: sight-reading, pre-preparing notated scores, improvising, playing from lead sheets or charts, playing traditional non-notated repertoire, etc.

 - Relative skill level for each combination of instrument and activity

 - Genres of interest

-- Logicstic concerns, e.g., ability to host an ensemble session or willingness to travel to another place to play; need for piano or amplifier access; etc.
+- Logistic concerns, e.g., ability to host an ensemble session or willingness to travel to another place to play; need for piano or amplifier access; etc.

 An Ensembler can set up as many sub-profiles as are relevant, i.e., one profile for each advanced proficiency clarinet, one for beginner xylophone sight-reading, one for basic piano accompaniment for a vocalist singing show tunes, etc.